nagarjuna-de/opencv-mini-projects/meme_genarator/README.md

 # Meme Generator
 #### Introduction
-The idea behind this project is to `Spider-meme Image` and to add our own content need to make a meme.
+The idea behind this project is to create `Spider-meme Image` and to add our own content need to make a meme.
 For this project, I used Opencv library.

 #### What to Install